 You know, I'm not sure.
 As dumb as Ryo sounds throughout the entirety of games one and two, he's endearing with it, like a puppy that was the runt of its litter but you can't bring yourself to send to the farm.
 To not carry over Shenmue's singularly shit exchanges might steal away one of its greatest worst characteristics, something that made the games all the more memorable.
 "I understand," Ryo says, repeatedly, without the first clue about what's going on around him.
 "I see," he offers, seeing nothing, fumbling in the dark for the slightest lead.

 But we see it all, and now we've the chance to see more, which I am actually pretty excited about, albeit not to the same dreams-come-true extent as the tearing-up members of Sony's E3 audience.
-And while there's no guarantee yet that Shenmue 3 will deliver on years of passionate expectation, or that it'll even get finished given the huge amount of further funding required, I'm really happy for the many thousands of hardcore supporters who've been waiting for the events of the 15th of June, 2015, ever since Phoenix Mirror met mysterious sword and Ryo's quest hit a Knightmare-like temporal disruption.
-They need only keep one hand's fingers crossed, now – which is good, as they'll need the other to tweet their displeasure at me for running with this article's headline.
+And while there's no guarantee yet that Shenmue 3 will deliver on years of passionate expectation, or that it'll even get finished given the huge amount of further funding required, I'm really happy for the many thousands of hardcore supporters who've been waiting for the events of June 15, 2015, ever since Phoenix Mirror met mysterious sword and Ryo's quest hit a Knightmare-like temporal disruption.
+They need only keep one hand's fingers crossed, now—which is good, as they'll need the other to tweet their displeasure at me for running with this article's headline.